 MMQGIS is a set of Python plugins for manipulating vector map layers in Quantum GIS: CSV input/output/join, Geocoding, Geometry Conversion, Buffering, Hub Analysis, Simplification Column Modification, Color Ramps, and Simple Animation.
-MMQGIS provides an alternative to the native QGIS vector plugin set and Sextente, with verbose progress reporting, an intuitive user interface, direct shapefile/CSV-file access, and some additional capabilities missing from other plugin sets.
+MMQGIS provides an alternative to the native QGIS vector plugin set fTools and the newer Processing toolbox, with verbose progress reporting, an intuitive user interface, direct shapefile/CSV-file access, and some additional capabilities missing from other plugin sets.

 MMQGIS assumes that input and output shapefiles and CSV files are encoded in the UTF-8 character set.
 MMQGIS uses the standard Python CSV file interface functions, which do not handle Unicode or other multi-byte encodings.
 While files that use the lower 7-bits of the 8-bit Windoze character sets (ISO-8859-x) will generally be fine, unpredictable results and errors may occur with non-ASCII characters in non-UTF-8 character sets.

 MMQGIS is free software and is offered without guarantee or warranty.
 You can redistribute it and/or modify it under the terms of version 2 of the GNU General Public License (GPL v2) as published by the Free Software Foundation (www.gnu.org).
 Bug reports or suggestions are welcome at the e-mail address above, but I cannot promise a prompt or mutually satisfactory resolution.

 The animation tools permit creation of simple map animations as sequences of map image PNG files.
 Images may be combined into a single animated GIF using Gimp.

 Images may be combined into video files using the mencoder program that comes with mplayer.
 For example, the following creates a 15 FPS silent MPEG4 file in an AVI container: